Thayne Jasperson: 2012–2014: Broadway and regional

 Jasperson made his Broadway debut in 2012 with the roles of Darcy, JoJo, and ensemble in the original cast of Newsies.
 He performed alongside the rest of the company of Newsies in the 66th Annual Tony Awards.
 In 2013, he was cast as an ensemble member in the original cast of Matilda on Broadway.
-Along with his main role as ensemble, Jasperson understudied the roles of the Doctor, Michael Wormwood, and Mr. Wormwood.
+Along with his main role as ensemble, Jasperson understudied the roles of the Doctor and Michael Wormwood.
 He took part in the musical's 2013 Tony Awards Performance, alongside the rest of his fellow cast members.
 In 2014, he played the dog Porthos in the American Repertory Theatre's production of Finding Neverland.

 2014–present: Hamilton on Broadway

 Jasperson in ensemble costume in 2015.

-In January of 2014, Jasperson participated in the first workshop of the musical Hamilton, written by Lin-Manuel Miranda.
+In January 2014, Jasperson participated in the first workshop of the musical Hamilton, written by Lin-Manuel Miranda.
 From the rest of the workshops to the Off-Broadway and Broadway openings in 2015, he originated the role of Samuel Seabury and performed in the ensemble.
 Along with being cast as Seabury, he is the understudy for John Laurens / Philip Hamilton and for King George III.
 In June 2016, Jasperson performed alongside the rest of the Broadway cast in the 70th Tony Awards.
 The musical received 16 Tony nominations and won 11 awards, setting a record for the most Tony nominations in history, as well as winning second most Tony Awards for a single production in history.
 In the professional recording of the show, recorded shortly after the Tony Awards, he is seen as the role he originated, Seabury.

-Jasperson is the only original cast member still performing the show onstage at Richard Rogers Theatre, having been there for ten years.
+Jasperson is the only original cast member still performing the show onstage at Richard Rogers Theatre, having been there for over ten years.
 He temporarily left the show one time in late 2022 to join the Off-Broadway production of Only Gold.
-Because he has been in the Richard Rodgers Theatre so long, there was miniseries called “At Home (The Richard Rodgers)”, (Note: Titled that, as it is a running joke in the Hamilton fandom that he lives there.) featuring Jasperson as the main subject.
+Because he has been in the Richard Rodgers Theatre so long, there was a miniseries called “At Home (The Richard Rodgers)”, (Note: Titled that, as it is a running joke in the Hamilton fandom that he lives there.) featuring Jasperson as the main subject.
 Episodes were posted on official Hamilton social media accounts.
 It was originally announced in March 2025, and the series ended around June 2025.

 On June 8, 2025, Jasperson performed with the original Broadway cast members of Hamilton at the 78th Annual Tony Awards.

 Additional projects

-In the middle of December 2024, Jasperson provided the lead vocals for the song "Give Santa The Sack" by Utsav Bhargava.
+In the middle of December 2024, Jasperson choreographed a performance for Hamilton's performance at Red Bucket Follies.
+Shortly after, he provided the lead vocals for the song "Give Santa The Sack" by Utsav Bhargava.

+In April 2026, Jasperson hosted the first ever Broadway Ensemble Awards.